Jernskegg/ci-portfolio-project-1/README.md

    * Surface Duo
    * Galaxy Fold

-   the following devices have been tested on Firefox developer tool emulator and worked as intended.
+   The following devices have been tested on Firefox developer tool emulator and worked as intended.
    * galaxy S9
    * iPad
    * iPhone 6/7/8 Plus iOS 11